South Carolina Section 8 Housing

 Visit Website

-Keep in mind that while each Housing Authority operates independently, they all adhere to the same guidelines and regulations set forth by HUD.
+While each Housing Authority operates independently, they all adhere to the same guidelines and regulations set forth by HUD.
 Additionally, each Housing Authority may have its own policies and procedures for administering Section 8 housing in their area.

 Section 8 Housing South Carolina Waiting List